ofiwg/libfabric/man/fi_av.3.md

 valid buffer in the fi_addr parameter.
 Otherwise it may be difficult to determine what the next assigned index will be.

+If the address vector is configured with authorization keys, the fi_addr parameter may be used as input to define the authorization keys associated with the endpoint addresses being inserted.
+This is done by setting the fi_addr to an authorization key fi_addr_t generated from generated from `fi_av_insert_auth_key` and setting the FI_AUTH_KEY flag.
+If the FI_AUTH_KEY flag is not set, addresses being inserted will not be associated with any authorization keys.
+Whether or not an address can be disassociated with an authorization key is provider specific.
+If a provider cannot support this disassociation, an error will be returned.
+Upon successful insert with FI_AUTH_KEY flag, the returned fi_addr_t's will map to endpoint address against the specified authorization keys.
+These fi_addr_t's can be used as the target for local data transfer operations.

+If the endpoint supports `FI_DIRECTED_RECV`, these fi_addr_t's can be used to restrict receive buffers to a specific endpoint address and authorization key.

 *flags*
 : The following flag may be passed to AV insertion calls: fi_av_insert, fi_av_insertsvc, or fi_av_insertsym.